-Some things you should be doing to increase your students’ future SAT (11th grade) and PSAT (10th grade) scores:
+Some things you should be doing to increase your students’ future SAT (11th grade) and PSAT (9th &10th grades) scores:

 — Know why you should care about it!

 — Encourage students to stay on track with rigorous courses: it all starts in school!

 — Tell them to read, read, read.
 And then read.

 — Give a practice SAT or PSAT test!
 (A full-length one…)

 — Speaking of school – what are they learning in class that they’ll see on the ACT?